Anuragkumar101/School-Communication/ANDROID_SETUP.md

 npx cap run android
 ```

-## Important Notes
+## Troubleshooting

-1. **Google Sign-In with SHA-1 Key**:
+1. **Firebase Auth Issues**:
+   - Check that your SHA-1 fingerprint in Firebase console matches your build environment
+   - For debug builds, ensure the debug SHA-1 is added
-   - For Google Sign-In to work on Android, you must add your SHA-1 key to Firebase
+   - For release builds, add the release SHA-1 as well
-   - You can get this from your keystore file or using:
-     ```bash
-     cd android
-     ./gradlew signingReport
-     ```

-2. **Android Manifest Permissions**:
-   - Check `android/app/src/main/AndroidManifest.xml` for proper permissions
-   - For notifications, internet access, etc.

-3. **Custom URL Schemes**:
-   - For deep linking, update AndroidManifest.xml and capacitor.config.ts

-4. **Troubleshooting**:
-   - If you encounter Firebase initialization errors, check package name consistency
+2. **Build Issues**:
-   - Ensure google-services.json is in the correct location
+   - Make sure `google-services.json` is in the correct location
+   - Check Gradle version compatibility
-   - Verify Gradle files have proper Firebase dependencies and plugins
+   - Ensure all Firebase dependencies are correctly added

+3. **Runtime Errors**:
+   - Check Android Logcat for detailed error messages
+   - Verify that all required permissions are in the AndroidManifest.xml

+## Further Customization

+1. **App Icon**:
+   - Replace the icon files in `android/app/src/main/res/` directories
+   - Different size icons go in different 'mipmap' folders

+2. **Splash Screen**:
+   - Customize splash screen in `android/app/src/main/res/drawable/splash.png`

+3. **Deep Linking**:
+   - For custom URL schemes, update the `AndroidManifest.xml`
+   - Add Intent filters for handling deep links